Ghassen-bgh/binary_trees/README.md

 ## Author

-This repository was created by Ghassen Ben Hadj Amor.
+This repository was created by Ghassen Boughammoura.

 ## References